Robert Mueller: Special Counsel for the DoJ (2017–2019)

-Upon his appointment as special counsel, Mueller and two colleagues (former FBI agent Aaron Zebley and former assistant special prosecutor on the Watergate Special Prosecution Force James L. Quarles III) resigned from WilmerHale.
-On May 23, 2017, the U.S. Department of Justice ethics experts announced they had declared Mueller ethically able to function as special counsel.
-The spokesperson for the special counsel, Peter Carr, told NBC News that Mueller has taken an active role in managing the inquiry.
-In an interview with the Associated Press, Rosenstein said he would recuse himself from supervision of Mueller if he were to become a subject in the investigation due to his role in the dismissal of James Comey.
+Upon his appointment as special counsel, Mueller and two colleagues—former FBI agent Aaron Zebley and former assistant special prosecutor on the Watergate Special Prosecution Force James L. Quarles III—resigned from WilmerHale.
+On May 23, 2017, Department of Justice ethics officials announced that Mueller had been declared ethically able to serve as special counsel.
+Peter Carr, spokesperson for the special counsel's office, told NBC News had taken an active role in managing the inquiry.
+In an interview with the Associated Press, Rosenstein said he would recuse himself from supervising Mueller if he became a subject of the investigation due to his role in the dismissal of James Comey.

-On June 14, 2017, The Washington Post reported that Mueller's office was also investigating Trump personally for possible obstruction of justice, in reference to the Russian probe.
-The report was questioned by Trump's legal team attorney Jay Sekulow, who said on June 18 on NBC's Meet the Press, "The President is not and has not been under investigation for obstruction, period."
+On June 14, 2017, The Washington Post reported that Mueller's office was also investigating Trump personally for possible obstruction of justice in connection with the Russia probe.
+The report was questioned by Trump's attorney Jay Sekulow, who said on June 18 on NBC's Meet the Press, "The President is not and has not been under investigation for obstruction, period."
 Due to the central role of the Trump family in the campaign, the transition, and the White House, the President's son-in-law, Jared Kushner, was also reportedly under scrutiny by Mueller.
-Also in June, Trump allegedly ordered the firing of Robert Mueller, but backed down when then-White House Counsel Don McGahn threatened to quit.
+Also in June, Trump allegedly ordered the firing of Mueller but backed down when then‑White House Counsel Don McGahn threatened to resign.

-During a discussion about national security at the Aspen security conference on July 21, 2017, former CIA director John Brennan reaffirmed his support for Mueller and called for members of Congress to resist if Trump fires Mueller.
-He also said it was "the obligation of some executive-branch officials to refuse to carry out some of these orders that, again, are inconsistent with what this country is all about".
-After Peter Strzok, an investigator for Mueller, was removed from the investigation for alleged partiality, Senator Mark Warner, the Ranking Member of the United States Senate Select Committee on Intelligence in a speech on December 20, 2017, before the Senate, warned of a constitutional crisis if the President fired Mueller.
-On June 22, 2018, Warner hosted a fundraising party for 100 guests and was quoted there saying, "If you get me one more glass of wine, I'll tell you stuff only Bob Mueller and I know.
+During a discussion about national security at the Aspen security conference on July 21, 2017, former CIA director John Brennan reaffirmed his support for Mueller and called on members of Congress to resist if Trump attempted to fire him.
+Brennan said it was "the obligation of some executive-branch officials to refuse to carry out some of these orders that, again, are inconsistent with what this country is all about."
+After Peter Strzok, an investigator for Mueller, was removed from the inquiry for alleged partiality, Senator Mark Warner, the Ranking Member of the Senate Select Committee on Intelligence, warned in a December 20, 2017, floor speech a potential constitutional crisis if the President fired Mueller.
+On June 22, 2018, Warner hosted a fundraising event for approximately 100 guests and was quoted as saying, "If you get me one more glass of wine, I'll tell you stuff only Bob Mueller and I know.
 If you think you've seen wild stuff so far, buckle up.
 It's going to be a wild couple of months."